jProgr/jprogr.github.io/_posts/2025-09-27-how-to-mini.md

 56. oranje e en mi - The orange is in me - The orange is inside me.
 57. tu baka e baka de tu - Your back is behind you.
 58. That pen is above - da pen e supa.
+59. mi i vole a jusi de longo-midori-melon - I want cucumber juice.
+60. si i vole bibe a kafe - He wants to drink a coffee - She wants to drink a coffee.
+61. Here is the menu - di a menu.
+62. mi i kan mira a menu? - Can I see the menu?
+63. Mia likes beer - Mia i favo a bira.
+64. Eggs with sausages - ovo kon longo-niku.
+65. tortija de patata - Potato tortilla - Tortilla with potatos.
+66. They wanna eat cheese empanada, fruit, and eggs.
+Also, I want a coffee - si-ale i vole manja a empanada kon keju, feruta an ovo. an, mi i vole a kafe.
+67. tu i favo a polo? - Do you like chicken?
+68. ale man i favo a pisa? - Does everybody like pizza?
+69. What does she want to drink? - si-feme i vole bible a ke?
+70. niku-sando e bon-aroma - The hamburger is tasty.
+71. This has cheese - di i ave a keju.
+72. Are they ready? - si e redi? - si-ale e redi?
+73. I wanna eat tacos - mi i vole manja a tako.

 ## Notes